Vinayak Damodar Savarkar: Women

-In his 1963 book Six Glorious Epochs of Indian History, Savarkar advocated use of rape as political tool.
+In his 1963 book Six Glorious Epochs of Indian History, Savarkar advocated the use of rape as political tool.
 He accused Muslim women of actively supporting Muslim men's atrocities against Hindu women, Savarkar wrote that young and beautiful Muslim girls should be captured, converted and presented to Maratha warriors to reward them, stating that the Muslim ruler Tipu Sultan had similarly distributed Hindu girls among his warriors.
 He further wrote:

-"Let the sultans and their peers take a pledge that in the event of a Hindu victory our molestation and detestable lot shall be avenged on the Muslim women.
-Once they are haunted with this dreadful apprehension that the Muslim women too, stand in the same predicament in the case the Hindus win, the future Muslim conquerors will never dare to think of such molestation of Hindu women."

-British women and children victims in 1857 mutiny

 As per Sharma, based on Swami Ramdas's teaching, Savarkar justifies the killing of countless British women and children in 1857.
 Sharma has translated some passages from "Savarkar Samgraha" which is originally in Savarkar's native language into English to give examples.